The Treachery of Images in the Digital Sovereignty Debate: Introduction

-It seems simple enough, right?
-Wrong: as the concept of sovereignty practically traces through the whole history of Western thought, the answer, or the image of it, cannot be simple.
-This is what the essay's title asks us to think and reflect upon.
-Together. \textit{Leviathan}.
-What image are you seeing?
-Are we seeing the same image?
-Even if we are, are we asking the same questions from the reflection that the image brought into our minds?
-To bring these motivating questions closer to a research question, the academic and engineering side of the digital sovereignty debate can be read as a deliberation process.
+Even though the essay is theoretical, furthermore, some analytical tools are still required.
+Like the debate in politics, the academic and engineering side of the digital sovereignty debate can be read as a deliberation process.
 To read such a process and to further participate in the deliberation, classical yet analytical tools in political science provide a useful way forward~\citep{Steiner08}.
-Thus, in what follows, a few of the main points in the debate are recapitulated by trying to reflect upon the images others have seen and by trying to turn these reflections into new images.
-Before proceeding, a few passages must be written about the analytical tools mentioned.
+Thus, in what follows, a few of the main points in the debate are recapitulated by trying to reflect upon the images others have seen about digital sovereignty, and by trying to turn these reflections into new theoretical images.